lcrespom/Modulator/README.md

 A graphical modular synthesizer, using the
 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

-Requires a modern browser such as Chrome, FireFox or Safari.
+Modulator is a totally static HTML/JS app.
+It requires a modern browser such as Chrome, FireFox or Safari, but has no server-side code.

 ##Usage
 - Click any synth node from the palette at the right to add it to the canvas